-It further ensures that all the components are working in perfect state, without the possibility of showstoppers or bugs.
+It further ensures that all the components are working in a perfect state, without the possibility of showstoppers or bugs.
 For this, the hardware is kept up-to-date so that it does not breaks down, the software versioning and licensing is taken care of, the network capabilities are constantly evolved to handle the load, and the human resources are properly trained to harness the full potential of such an infrastructure.
-This results in enhanced productivity in the organisation, better growth, reduced costs, and faster completions.
+This results in enhanced productivity in the organisation, better growth, reduced costs, and faster completion.

 To reach such goals, IT infrastructure management includes the following: